top of page

 There are group tours that visit the islands, but we booked a private boat for our visit.

 Group tours are the most popular way to visit the islands, but we booked a private boat through Marmar Boat Tours for flexibility and freedom.
 The islands feel untouristed, a rare find in this era of travel.
-We visited on a Friday that happened to be the country's biggest national holiday, and we only saw a couple of small boat the entire day.
+We visited on a Friday that happened to be the country’s biggest national holiday, and we only saw a couple of small boats the entire day.

 Soft white sand + shallow warm waters = an Omani paradise.